Advanced Vision Transformers and Open-Set Learning for Robust Mosquito Classification: A Novel Approach to Entomological Studies: Methodology

 \subsubsection{\textbf{Vision Transformer (vit-base-patch16-224)}}

-The Vision Transformer (ViT) applies the Transformer architecture to image analysis by treating image patches as sequences.
-This method enables the model to capture long-range dependencies within the image effectively.
-The specific variant utilized in this study is \texttt{vit\_base\_patch16\_224}, which processes images in patches of 16$\times$16 \cite{dosovitskiy2020image}.
-Each image was resized to 256$\times$256 pixels for image preprocessing, center-cropped to 224$\times$224 pixels, randomly horizontally flipped, and normalized.
-The ViT model was instantiated using the \texttt{timm} library with pre-trained weights and was further adapted to classify different mosquito species, aligning with the research objectives.
-The model was trained using the Adam optimizer with a learning rate of 0.0001 and cross-entropy loss.
+The Vision Transformer (ViT) model utilizes a transformer architecture designed for image classification by treating image patches as sequences, capturing long-range dependencies in the image~\cite{dosovitskiy2020image}.
+The specific variant used was \texttt{vit\_base\_patch16\_224}, which splits images into 16×16 patches.
+The model was pre-trained on ImageNet and fine-tuned for mosquito classification.
+Image preprocessing involved resizing, center-cropping, and augmenting to improve robustness.
+The Adam optimizer with a learning rate of 0.0001 and cross-entropy loss was used for training.